peteketcham/peteketcham.github.io/content/blog/project-euler.md

 ### Multithreading

-Ok, now lets say we have a fancy computer with a whole mess of cores that are just sitting there unused while we wait for the heat death of the universe!
+Ok, now let's say we have a fancy computer with a whole mess of cores that are just sitting there unused while we wait for the heat death of the universe!
 Let's put them all to work!

 ```
 from multiprocessing import Pool, cpu_count